LukaWill/ProjectL38/README.md

 upload de DEG_AllContrast_ in galaxy and follow workflow_3 to create 1 DEG file and feature files with start and stop position.

 download the tabular files (3 UTR, Transcript, 5 UTR) to excel, change to xls and remove everything in column 3 except the geneID. (this can be done by text to columns(tab).
-Add header and Upload the files as tabular.
+Add header and Upload the xls files as tabular.

 Run random_numbers.R